Biden, G7 hit Russian trade in latest Ukraine retaliation | Business

 "Russia cannot grossly violate international law and expect to benefit from being part of the international economic order," the White House said in a statement.
 CAVIAR, HEAVY METALS

-Stripping Russia of its favored nation status paves the way for the United States and its allies to impose tariffs on a wide range of Russian goods, which would further ratchet up pressure on an economy that is already heading into a "deep recession."
+Stripping Russia of its favored nation status paves the way for the United States and its allies to impose tariffs on a wide range of Russian goods.
 Russia is among the world's top exporters of oil, natural gas, copper, aluminum, palladium and other important commodities, and accounted for 1.9% of global trade in 2020.
-Since lesser sanctions were imposed in 2014 after Russia annexed Ukraine's Crimea, China has emerged as its biggest export destination.
+China is its biggest export destination.

 In the United States, removing Russia's "Permanent Normal Trade Relations" status will require an act of Congress, but lawmakers in both houses - and on both sides of the political aisle - have already signaled their support.
 The White House will work with lawmakers on legislation to revoke Russia's status, administration sources said.